libp2p/docs/content/reference/dos-mitigation.md

 In rust-libp2p you can tune this with `ConnectionLimits` as explained above.

+Similarly js-libp2p users can adjust the `maxIncomingPendingConnections` value in the [connection limits](https://github.com/libp2p/js-libp2p/blob/master/doc/LIMITS.md#connection-limits) as explained in the js-libp2p docs.

 ## Limit the number of concurrent streams per connection your protocol needs

 Each stream has some resource cost associated with it.
 Depending on the